Procurement Act 2023

 In a nutshell, the Act focuses on simplifying public procurement for public benefit, transparency, scrutiny and value for money.

-The Act is due to go live on 28 October 2024, although this date has not yet been confirmed.
+The Act is due to go live on 24 February 2025.
 The Act will impact all Network Rail commercial and procurement activity.

 How suppliers may see us do things differently